ozymandium/py-sandbox/rgc_boost_python/README.rst

 - currently only supports python 2.7.3
 - make sure your library names agree whether built locally or via setup.py (which now works)
+- still have a few compiler warnings to work out in the setuptools install

 Building Locally by Hand
 ========================